12-Day Cambodia Photography Workshop

 - Phnom Kulen waterfalls and sacred pagoda

-- Life on the Tonle Sap lake: floating villages
+- Life on the Tonle Sap lake – incredible communities on the water

 We believe in quality, personalised tuition, and so our host-to-guest ratio is always 1:6 or better.